AVAILABLE FOR PURCHASE:

 It is thought to have originated in Southern Europe and Central Asia.

-Saffron Crocus is a pretty bulb with purple flowers, each with three stamens.
+Saffron Crocus is a pretty bulb with purple flowers, each with three stigmas.
 It has been grown as a spice and a dye

 since ancient times.
 The name is derived from zafaran, the Arabian word for yellow.
 It is famous as an ingredient in